ev3dev/lego-linux-drivers-dkms/README.md

 * [LEGO 45506 EV3 Color Sensor]
 * [LEGO 45509 EV3 Infrared Sensor]

-...but any future/unknown UART sensors should just work.
+...but any future LEGO, 3rd party or even homemade UART sensors should just work.

 Additionally, LEGO WeDo has a USB Hub that connects to WeDo sensors and Power Functions motors and lights.
 These devices can also be used with these drivers.